flaviaschoppan/pca-variance-filtering/README.md

 ---

-## Implementation Notes
+## Implementation and Method Exposure

-This repository focuses on **analytical results and methodological reasoning**.
+This repository documents **analytical outcomes and methodological framing**.

-The implementation code used to generate these outputs is maintained separately and is **not distributed** as part of this repository.

-This design reflects common industry practice, where analytical approaches are demonstrated through results and documented decision-making, while implementation details are adapted to specific data, infrastructure, and regulatory contexts.

-**Internal project ID:** 1000
+Detailed implementation logic, parameterization heuristics, and upstream decision rules are intentionally not distributed.
+This mirrors applied research and industry practice, where methodological insight resides in analytical reasoning rather than in executable scripts alone.

+Access to deeper methodological reasoning or adaptation to new datasets requires direct collaboration.

 ---